Does Grass Produce Oxygen? (and VS Trees?)

 Yes, grass is one of the plants that produce oxygen through the process of photosynthesis.
 During this process, the chlorophyll in the plant’s cells absorbs energy from sunlight and carbon dioxide from the air.
-The energy is then used to convert the carbon dioxide and water into glucose and oxygen.
+The energy is then used to convert carbon dioxide and water into glucose and oxygen.

 The amount of oxygen produced by the grass varies depending on the amount of chlorophyll the plant contains.
 However, it’s interesting to know that some marine organisms produce more oxygen than terrestrial plants.